MicrosoftDocs/visualstudio-docs/docs/python/python-web-application-project-templates.md

 | --- | --- |
 | Blank Bottle Web Project | Generates a minimal app in `app.py` with a home page for `/` and a `/hello/<name>` page that echoes `<name>` using a very short inline page template. |
 | Blank Django Web Project | Generates a Django project with the core Django site structure but no Django apps.
 For more information, see [Django templates](python-django-web-application-project-template.md) and [Learning Django Step 1](learn-django-in-visual-studio-step-01-project-and-solution.md). |
 | Blank Flask Web Project | Generates a minimal app with a single "Hello World!" page for `/`.
 This app is similar to the result of following the detailed steps in [Quickstart: Use Visual Studio to create your first Python web app](../ide/quickstart-python.md?context=visualstudio/python/default).
+Also see [Learning Flask Step 1](learn-flask-in-visual-studio-step-01-project-and-solution.md).

 ### Web group